TinkurLab/3D-Printing/README.md

 ### Updating Firmware

 1. Using the https://github.com/TinkurLab/Kossel-Anycubic-Marlin-Firmware repo, update `Configuration.h` and `Configuration_adv.h` as needed.
 Refer to [Marlin Firmware Configuration](https://marlinfw.org/docs/configuration/configuration.html) as needed.
 Note: most changes are suffixed with `//Adam` to indicate a change.
-1. [Upload firmware](https://marlinfw.org/docs/configuration/configuration.html#hardware-info) changes to printer via the Arduino IDE.
+1. Compile the code to [upload firmware](https://marlinfw.org/docs/configuration/configuration.html#hardware-info) changes to printer via the Arduino IDE.
 Settings:

    - Tools > Board > Arduino / Genduino Mega or Mega 2560
    - Port > `dev/cu.SLAB_USBtoUART` or similar